mkdocs/mkdocs/docs/about/contributing.md

 ## Running the tests

-To run the tests, it is recommended that you use [tox].
+To run the tests, it is recommended that you use [Hatch].

-Install Tox using [pip] by running the command `pip install tox`.
+Install Hatch using [pip] by running the command `pip install hatch`.
-Then the test suite can be run for MkDocs by running the command `tox` in the root of your MkDocs repository.
+Then the test suite can be run for MkDocs by running the command `hatch run all` in the root of your MkDocs repository.

 It will attempt to run the tests against all of the Python versions we support.
-So don't be concerned if you are missing some and they fail.
+So don't be concerned if you are missing some.
 The rest will be verified by [GitHub Actions] when you submit a pull request.

 ## Translating themes